xp3i4/linear/README.md

 $linear -h
 ```

-## File format of results
+## Format of files
-Output of Linear is based on standard formats for sequence alignment
+Output of map in Linear is based on standard formats for sequence alignment.
-However some changes have been made to adapt the result of map.
+However some definitions have been extended to adapt to the result of map.
 Theses changes include:
 ### SAM/BAM
 Standard format for alignment and map.